JordynBla/BIOL3070-Blauer/FinalRmarkdownProject-JordynBlauer.md

 ## Questions

-Does air quality effect the prevalence of asthma per state?
+Does air quality affect the prevalence of asthma per state?

 ## Hypothesis